GAMS-dev/gdxrrw/README.md

 # How to install #

-GDXRRW package can be installed using devtools package.
 Devtools can be installed by running the following command in R.
 ```
 install.packages("devtools")
 ```